vpuna/vpuna-ai-search/README.md

             - Manage document items ( when json arrays are uploaded, an item is is each array object ), view and delete items
             - Manage chunks. view and delete chunks
         - Search Documents
-            - Test search API along with metadata filters.
+            - Playground to test search API along with metadata filters.
             - Show Curl request for the executed search API
             - Show search result in both UI and JSON form
+        - Chat With Documents
+            - Playground to test chat and AI agent features.
+This requires LLM Service to be configured in Project settings.
 - **APIs**
     - POST Search
         - https://aisearch.vpuna.com/docs/api/search-documents